About the farming team

 Hannah Carr

-Hannah joined the Soil Association in early 2025 as a Programmes Communications Officer, working across food and farming with a focus on AI4SoilHealth.
-This project speeds up the use of soil health data through AI to support the EU Soil Observatory and the Soil Deal for Europe.
-She brings over a decade of marketing and communications experience across charities, the private sector and the NHS.
+Hannah joined the Soil Association in early 2025 and works across a number of projects that promote innovative and sustainable farming and land management.
+She brings over ten years' experience in marketing and communications across the third sector and private sector to the role.
 Hannah has an MA in History and a PGDip in Magazine Journalism.

 Hugh Blogg